uppsala-makerspace/loerdagskurser/docs/betalning/README.md

     (du behöver inte ange någon anledning),
     så är du än mer välkommen att delta.

-=== "🇬🇧"

-    First, money should never be a problem at the Saturday courses.
-    If you cannot afford our course fee, please let Richel know (no need to specify a reason) and you are (even more) welcome at the courses.

-=== "🇸🇪"

     För att delta i lördagskurserna behöver man:

     - ha ett bas familjemedlemskap